Kaizersensei/autocliff-godot/README.md

 # Densetsu Autocliff

-Standalone Godot editor plugin for scattering cliff meshes onto arbitrary scene surfaces.
+Standalone Godot editor plugin for scattering cliff meshes (primarily) onto arbitrary scene surfaces.
+It can also be used to scatter plants or any kind of mesh you desire.

 ## What It Does
 - Places cliff instances onto a target surface using downward ray tests